2021 term per curiam opinions of the Supreme Court of the United States

-The Supreme Court of the United States handed down seven per curiam opinions during its 2021 term, which began October 4, 2021 and concluded October 2, 2022.
+The Supreme Court of the United States handed down nine per curiam opinions during its 2021 term, which began October 4, 2021 and concluded October 2, 2022.

 Because per curiam decisions are issued from the Court as an institution, these opinions all lack the attribution of authorship or joining votes to specific justices.
 All justices on the Court at the time the decision was handed down are assumed to have participated and concurred unless otherwise noted.